hipe/tmx/slicer/doc/issues/155-scope-stack-trick.md

 # the "scope stack trick" :[#155]

+## synopsis

+this refers to the trick of when you open up and write code "inside" a module but you are not setting constants into that model but rather some other module. you are "inside" the first module only so that constants that live within it are visible to you.

+## original description (still here for postierity for now)

 at writing there is a module called `Model_`. the purpose of this node is to provide opt-in support for nodes in our reactive tree. this would-be base class is no class at all but module, because we have no use